kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 {{% capture overview %}}

-A `node` is a worker machine in Kubernetes, previously known as a `minion`.
+A node is a worker machine in Kubernetes, previously known as a `minion`.
 A node may be a VM or physical machine, depending on the cluster.
-Each node has the services necessary to run [pods](/docs/concepts/workloads/pods/pod/) and is managed by the master components.
+Each node contains the services necessary to run [pods](/docs/concepts/workloads/pods/pod/) and is managed by the master components.
 The services on a node include the [container runtime](/docs/concepts/overview/components/#node-components), kubelet and kube-proxy.
 See
 [The Kubernetes Node](https://git.k8s.io/community/contributors/design-proposals/architecture/architecture.md#the-kubernetes-node) section in the